akruszewski/gibl/manuscript/chapter3.md

 (provide (struct-out wallet) make-wallet)
 ```

-`struct-out` is just exporting the struct together with the procedures it generates.
+The `struct-out` syntax is just exporting the struct together with the procedures it generates.

-Here's one example of one generated wallet:
+Here's an example of a generated wallet:

 ```racket
 > (make-wallet)